-GE provided a variety of products and services to the Company and predecessor companies pre and post IPO.
+GE provided a variety of products and services to the Company and predecessor companies' pre and post IPO.
 The services received from GE included:

-- · employee benefit processing; - · employee training programs, including access to GE training courses; - insurance coverage under the GE insurance program; - information systems, network and related services; - · leases for vehicles, equipment and facilities; and
+- employee benefit processing; - employee training programs, including access to GE training courses; - insurance coverage under the GE insurance program; - · information systems, network and related services; and - · leases for vehicles, equipment and facilities

-The total expense for these services was \$0.4 million, \$0.4 million and \$1.2 million for the years ended December 31, 2005, 2004 and 2003, respectively.
+The total expense for these services was \$0.1 million, \$0.4 million and \$0.4 million for the three months ended March 31, 2006 and the years ended December 31, 2005 and 2004 respectively.

 In addition, the Company and predecessor companies have recorded an amount for an allocated share of Genworth's and GE's corporate overhead for certain services.
-These costs have not been specifically billed to the Company or the predecessor companies and have been treated as a contribution of capital, where the debt was not settled (\$2.1 million and \$1.6 million in 2003 and 2004 respectively).
-They include allocations of costs for public relations, investor relations and, internal audit services in the amount of \$7.3 million, \$5.8 million and \$2.1 million for the years ended December 31, 2005, 2004 and 2003 respectively.
+These costs have not been specifically billed to the Company or the predecessor companies and have been treated as a contribution of capital, where the debt was not settled.
+This contribution of capital amounted to \$11.9 million and \$1.1 million in 2006 and 2004 respectively.
+There was no contribution of capital in 2005.
+They include allocations of costs for public relations, investor relations and, internal audit services in the amount of \$12.1 million, \$7.3 million and \$5.8 million for the years ended December 31, 2006, 2005 and 2004 respectively.